timostamm/protobuf-ts/CONTRIBUTING.md

 All protobuf plugins work with `CodeGeneratorRequest` and `CodeGeneratorResponse` messages (defined in `google/protobuf/compiler/plugin.proto`).

+A protocol buffer compiler parses .proto files and creates a `CodeGeneratorRequest`, then passes it to a plugin.
+Because invoking a compiler during testing is difficult, we generate a `FileDescriptorSet` ahead of time.
+The `FileDescriptorSet` contains all information necessary to create the `CodeGeneratorRequest`s we need for testing the plugin.

+`packages/plugin` and `packages/plugin-framework` are both tested using the `FileDescriptorSet`.
+In `spec/helpers.ts`, the function `getCodeGeneratorRequest` can be used to create a `CodeGeneratorRequest` from the file descriptors.

+The plugin itself has only very basic test coverage.
+We generate TypeScript (in memory) for all .proto files in `packages/proto` and compile the generated code using the TypeScript Compiler API, checking for static errors.

 Adding a feature or fixing a bug in the plugin can be cumbersome.
 Instead of building the plugin and running it with protoc, you can let a test case spit out the generated code for you. `spec/protobufts-plugin.spec.ts` contains the